Ambiguous Contracts: The Model

-In the remainder we will assume that there is a zero cost action, namely $c_1 = 0$, and that there is a zero-valued outcome, namely $r_1 = 0$.
-This doesn't limit the generality of the model, but has the advantage that it leads to a more unified and elegant treatment of the incentive compatibility and individual rationality constraints (discussed below).
+The agent retains the option of not participating.
+To capture this, we assume throughout that action $1$ is a zero-cost action, that leads with probability $1$ to an outcome that we interpret as the status-quo outcome.
+As we explain in Sections \ref{casper}--\ref{amber}, this does not limit the generality of the model, but leads to a unified treatment of the incentive compatibility and individual rationality constraints.

-The interpretation and timing is as follows: The agent takes action $i$, which incurs a cost of $c_i$ (which has to be carried by the agent).
-Then an outcome $j$ is drawn from $p_i$, and the resulting reward $r_j$ goes to the principal.

-\emph{Who knows what?} As is standard in the contracts literature we take a ``hidden action'' perspective.
-That is we assume that all aspects of the setting are known to both the principal and the agent, but that the principal cannot directly observe the agent's action (e.g., amount of effort exerted), only the stochastic outcomes of the chosen action. \paragraph{Classic contracts.} In the classic model a \emph{contract} $t: \mathbb{R}_+ \rightarrow \mathbb{R}_+$ is a mapping from realized outcomes (or equivalently the corresponding rewards) to non-negative payments.
-Note how the fact that payments are defined based on observable outcomes encapsulates the hidden action aspect.
-The other less obvious --- but equally important --- assumption is that payments are non-negative.
-This is a standard assumption in the contracts literature, where it is known as \emph{limited liability} (see, e.g, \cite{DuttingRT19} for additional discussion).